shark0der/tx-builder/README.md

 # Smart Contract Transaction Builder

-A React application for building and encoding transaction data for Ethereum smart contracts.
+A React application for encoding transaction data for Ethereum smart contracts.

+## Usage

+1. **Select a Contract**: Choose from available Nexus Mutual contracts or the test contract
+2. **Pick a Function**: Select a write function from the contract
+3. **Fill Parameters**: Enter values for all function parameters using the dynamically generated forms
+4. **Get Encoded Data**: Copy the encoded transaction data from the preview section

+The application automatically validates inputs and generates both human-readable JSON and encoded transaction data ready for use in transactions.

 ## Features

-- Interactive contract and function selection
-- Dynamic form generation for function parameters
+- **Validated input forms**: Dynamic form generation for function parameters with validation
-- Support for complex data types (arrays, tuples, nested structures)
+- **Complex data type support**: Arrays, tuples, nested structures, addresses, integers, bytes, strings
-- Real-time transaction data encoding
+- **Real-time, client-side encoding**: Automatic transaction data encoding using Viem
-- JSON representation of transaction parameters
-- Test contract for array operations
+- **Transaction preview**: View both human-readable JSON and encoded calldata

 ## Tech Stack

-- **React 18** - UI framework
+- **React 19** - UI framework
 - **Vite** - Build tool and development server
-- **Tailwind CSS** - Styling
+- **Tailwind CSS 4** - Styling
+- **Wagmi** - Ethereum React hooks
-- **Viem** - Ethereum library for encoding
+- **Viem** - Ethereum library for encoding and utilities

 ## Installation